 4. Research the teaching position.
 What unique duties and responsibilities will go with the position?

 5. Know what you have to offer.
 What training have you had, and what have you done that makes you ideal for this position?

 6. Be prepared to give names, addresses, and phone numbers for references; however, don’t give them out until you’re asked at the interview.
 Throwing contact information around haphazardly will only serve to annoy your references.

 7. Have your resume and portfolio up to date and bring them with you.

 8. Make sure you can get there on time.
 Know where you are going and how long it will take you to get there.
 Go there once beforehand if possible, so you are sure of the route.

 9. Allow at least one hour for the interview.
 Don’t make any appointments or plans for right after the interview.

 10. Get enough sleep the night before.
 Be clean and neat.
 Prepare your clothes the night before.

 If you follow these tips, you will likely be less stressed and more prepared to face the interview panel.
-If you would like to further prepare yourself, then check out our interview coaching service with Candace Alstad – Davies.
-She has 16+ years experience preparing teachers and school administrator for job interviews.
+If you would like to prepare yourself further, check out our interview coaching service with Candace Alstad – Davies.
+She has 16+ years of experience preparing teachers and school administrators for job interviews.